guidytz/SUMO-drivers/README.md

 python3 simulations/sumo_run.py nl --sumocfg <path-to-sumocfg-file> --observe-list <attributes-to-gather-data-from>
 ```

 This will generate a csv file with information about the network in the results folder.
-Next, running the virtual graph script using the virtual graph specific arguments:
+The next step is to run the virtual graph script using the
+virtual graph specific arguments:

 ```
-python3 sumo_vg/run_virtual_graph --vg-file <path-to->
+python3 sumo_vg/run_virtual_graph --vg-file <path-to-vg-input-file> --vg-attributes <> --vg-label <>
 ```

 - falar do atributo que sera usado para comaprar, q eh pego do primeiro passado no id (link ou junction)